Grill With Safety This Summer

 July is the Peak Month for Grill Fires

 There’s nothing like outdoor grilling.
 It’s one of the most popular ways to cook food.
 But, a grill placed too close to anything that can burn is a fire hazard.
-They can be very hot, causing burn injuries.
+Grills can be very hot and can cause burn injuries.

 In association with the National Fire Protection Association (NFPA), Cosumnes Fire Department would like to offer these tips for safer grilling.

 - Propane and charcoal BBQ grills should only be used outdoors.

 - Always make sure your gas grill lid is open before lighting it.

 - Keep children and pets at least three feet away from the grill area.